theserverlessway/aws-baseline/README.md

-# Account Setup
+# AWS Account Baseline

-This repository contains the general Account Setup for the Organisation that can be used in other orgs as well.
-It contains several folders with CloudFormation stacks and stack-sets for different parts of the Org.
-If you want to use it yourself simply clone or fork it, make appropriate changes to your config files and watch out for additional changes in the future.
+This repository contains configuration to roll out your AWS Baseline (also known as a Landing Zone).
+The result will be a flexible setup to give you a basis to build your specific infrastructure on.

+The baseline is implemented through a mix of CloudFormation Stacks and StackSets.
+This leads to a flexible setup allowing you to choose specific StackSets to be rolled out across accounts, or not.

 The `main-account` folder contains a CloudFormation stack that should be deployed first into your main account.
-It will set up roles and users (if so configured) and defaults for password policy and other settings.
+It will set up roles and groups automatically for your existing accounts.

 The `stack-sets` folder contains various stack-sets that should be created in your main account and then deployed into your member accounts.
+For more information check out the README in the `stack-sets` folder.

 Various stacks (e.g. basic and vpc) are based on the wonderful [Widdix Templates](http://templates.cloudonaut.io/en/stable/).
-Check them out they do an amazing job there!
+Check them out they do an amazing job!

 ## Note on Security